 Verse 9 carries on by saying, ‘not by works, so that no one can boast’.
 We aren’t saved by doing good things.
 Helping someone with their shopping, having people to lunch, these are great things but they don’t get us saved.
 They don’t give us eternal life.
 We can’t boast about the things we do, we are saved by grace and grace alone.

 A few weeks ago I was listening to a talk and was struck by how many things in my life are because of grace.
 We don’t deserve anything, we are all sinful people who have turned against God but because of his great love, in sending Jesus to die for us we can receive his grace.

-Emily lives in Cambridge and is in year 10 at school.
+Emily lives and goes to school in Cambridge.
 She loves baking, watching ‘The Next Step’, Pinterest and the long summer holidays.
 She is part of the Christ Church Cambridge family.

 1. Have you ever missed opportunities to talk to your friends about your faith in Jesus because you are afraid?

 2. Do you think you would have felt differently in these situations if you had remembered that God has given you his power, love and self-discipline through the Holy Spirit?
 Why?
 What would you do differently next time?

 3. Spend a few minutes meditating on the verse ‘for it is by grace you have been saved’, what Jesus has done for you and the impact this has on your life.
 Give yourself a fresh reminder of the magnitude of the grace God has shown us!